 Dr. Salsman received his B.A. in Law and Economics from Bowdoin College (1981) and his M.B.A. in Economics from the Stern School of Business at New York University (1988).
 In 1993 he earned the Chartered Financial Analyst designation from the Association for Investment Management and Research.
 He received a PhD in Political Economy from Duke University (2012).
 His dissertation, "The Political Economy of Public Credit," examines the histories, theories, and paradoxes of government debt.

 Peter F. Murphy

-As IFI's Director of New Business Development & Client Servicing, Peter helps institutional investors and strategic partners evaluate and apply IFI's methodology, forecasts and political analyses to improve research disciplines and maximize alpha in multiple asset classes, sectors, styles and regions.
+As IFI's Director of New Business Development & Client Services, Peter helps institutional investors and strategic partners evaluate and apply IFI's methodology, forecasts and political analyses to improve research disciplines and maximize alpha in multiple asset classes, sectors, styles and regions.

 Peter has helped grow six companies in six industries through cross-disciplinary product, process, strategy, and market innovations.
 As CEO or VP-GM, he has led stockholder gains to $91 million, and as CEO and founder or co-founder, he has led market valuations to $63 million from the concept stage.
 He holds thirty-eight U.S. and international product and process patents, and has created over 200 new products, services, and high-speed processes under diverse business and branding models in early, growth, and turn-around stages.

 Peter received his B.A. in Economics from Harvard (1977) and has profitably followed IFI's financial and policy research through two major business cycles since the firm's inception in 2000.
 Peter can be contacted at 586.275.6000 or WebSales@IMFCI.com